bdnorris/DES-340/projects/project03.md

 _Adjust the After Design to be fluid.
 It should have the same content as the original design, but the position and size of your elements can change._ -->

-## #7 Try Recommending instead of showing equal choices.
+## #7 Try recommending instead of showing equal choices.

 [goodui.org/#7](https://www.goodui.org/#7)